numieq/tsa/README.md

 $$ \int_DR(t,\tau)h(s,\tau){\rm d}\tau = f(t,s) \,,\quad t,s\in\overline{D}=D\cup\Gamma $$

 where $\Gamma$ denotes the boundary of the doamin, $D$.
 Thus, unique solvability of the integral equation, ensures the existence and uniqueness of the minimizer.

+## Topics

+Not all topics of time series analysis are treated here.
+The focus of this work is on the following topics:

+* Elements of Covariance theory.
+* Generalized Linear estimation.
+* Non-linear estimation techniques.

+Our derivation of estimation methods is done in the framework of covariance theory, with minimal a-priori assumptions.
+The underlying distribution laws are, however, depicted by the properties of the chosen approximation for the covariance matrix.